igaster/laravel-theme/README.md

     // The path where the view are stored
     // Defaults to 'theme-name'
-    // It is relative to /resources/views (or what ever is defined in config/view.php) 'views-path' 	=> 'path-to-views',
+    // It is relative to /resources/views (or whatever is defined in config/view.php) 'views-path' 	=> 'path-to-views',

     // The path where the assets are stored